 | +86 21 6321 6888

-Fairmont Peace HotelIn a city packed with new construction, this art deco landmark has stood out as a fixture on the Huangpu River for more than eight decades.
-A favorite of visiting celebs and dignitaries, the hotel is divided into North and South buildings: The 1920s North building, known as Sassoon House for its British businessman owner Sir Victor Sassoon, was once home to the Cathay Hotel, with its copper-sheathed roof, Italian marble floors, and Lalique glass artwork; guests included Charlie Chaplin, George Bernard Shaw, and Noël Coward, who completed Private Lives here.
-(The building was subsequently used as a government office.)
+Fairmont Peace HotelIn a city packed with new construction, this Art Deco landmark remains a fixture of the Huangpu River—just as it has for more than eight decades.
+A favorite of visiting celebs and dignitaries, the Fairmont Peace Hotel is divided into North and South buildings.
+Complete with a copper-sheathed roof, Italian marble floors, and Lalique glass artwork, the 1920s North building—known as Sassoon House for its British businessman owner Sir Victor Sassoon—was once home to the Cathay Hotel; guests included Charlie Chaplin, George Bernard Shaw, and Noël Coward, who completed Private Lives here.
 The 1850s Renaissance South Building, formerly the Palace Hotel and once the tallest structure on Nanjing Road, was occupied by the Japanese during World War II.
-The two buildings combined to become the Peace Hotel in 1965, operating continuously until it closed in 2007 for an overhaul of the exterior, interiors, lobby, and guest rooms by Hirsch Bedner Associates.
-Today, art deco influences and romantic flourishes are evident throughout the 270 rooms and suites, many of which boast Bund views; Fairmont Gold rooms come with private check-in and lounge access, while the each of the opulent Nine Nations Suites is named for a different country and features a corresponding décor.
-The Dragon Phoenix and Cathay Room serve Shanghainese/Cantonese and European cuisine, respectively, while the legendary Jazz Bar takes you back to a 1920’s-era private club.
-After a day out in the city or shopping along nearby Nanjing Road, take refuge in the Willow Stream Spa, which has 11 treatment rooms and a sky-light-lit pool.
+The two buildings combined to become the Peace Hotel in 1965, operating continuously until closing in 2007 for an overhaul of the exterior, interiors, lobby, and guest rooms by Hirsch Bedner Associates.

 AFAR Local Expert